 At 8,178 acres, Whistler is the largest ski area in North America and caters for all ages and abilities.
 Thrill seekers can head to the summit of Whistler mountain, which gives you access to some of the most challenging double black runs in the world.
 Additionally, Whistler is well-known for its fantastic powder skiing.
 Take a heli-skiing excursion with a guide and uncover fresh, fluffy snow.

 The town has a cosmopolitan restaurant scene, with cuisines from around the world.
 Try La Cantina for dangerously good tacos, Rimrock Cafe for Canadian cuisine or Creekbread for pizzas.
 If you still have some energy after dinner, head to the Savage Beagle for dancing and drinks.
-Whistler ski resort is two hours from the aiport.
+Whistler ski resort is two hours from the airport.

 Sierra Nevada is one of our top ski resorts with short transfers.
 This lesser-known Spanish ski resort is one of the highest in altitude in Europe, despite being the southernmost.
 Originally called ‘Sol y Nieve’, which translates to sun and snow, you can expect exactly that.
 Fair weather skiers love this Spanish resort as you can ski all morning and sunbathe on the terrace after lunch.

 With regular and cheap flights to Grenada and Malaga (a 2 hour transfer), Sierra Nevada is easily accessible.
 If you hadn’t clocked your location, on a clear day you can see the silhouette of Morocco’s mountains.
 In addition, Sierra Nevada has a long season from December to April and has reliable snow coverage throughout the season.
-Sierra Nevada is just one hour from the airport.
+Sierra Nevada ski resort is just one hour from the airport.